-Soil organic carbon loss refers to the decline of organic carbon stock in the soil affecting its
+Soil organic carbon loss refers to the decline of organic carbon stock in the soil affecting its fertility status and climate change regulation capacity.

 Soil salinization is defined as the increase in water-soluble salts in soil which is responsible for increasing the osmotic pressure of the soil.
-In turn, this negatively affects plant growth because
+In turn, this negatively affects plant growth because less water is made available to plants.

 Soil sealing refers to the permanent covering of the soil surface with impermeable artificial materials such as asphalt and concrete.
-This is generally related to urban development and infrastructure construction, which in most cases lead to the absolute loss of the soil resource
+This is generally related to urban development and infrastructure construction, which in most cases lead to the absolute loss of the soil resource and of most of its ecosystem services.

 Soil sodification is defined as an increase of the exchangeable sodium content of the soil, often accompanied by a loss of soil structure.
-In turn, it negatively affects soil suitability for crop
+In turn, it negatively affects soil suitability for crop growth.